Soulnim/Cuaca/README.md

 ### Description

-Hi, my name i Luqman and I'm from Malaysia.
+Hi, my name is Luqman and I'm from Malaysia.

 *I'd like to deploy my web app to a server , but i think they dont accept the cs50's SQL format and maybe i need to use the SQLAlchemy next time.